Have you noticed that ashwagandha—an adaptogen

 And does ashwagangha really work?

-Well, for me at least.
+For me, it does.
 Like I said, anxiety has been my unwanted partner in over-thinking for a long time.
 It clouded my perception of my relationships, diminished my self-worth and made everyday tasks (like working, grocery shopping or watching The Real Housewives of Beverly Hills) daunting.
 Frankly it was exhausting, and I was desperate for a remedy that would make me feel chill, but not like a zombie (sorry, Xanax).

 I started taking ashwagandha and within a couple of weeks I was breathing easier and my thought patterns were less shame-spirally (Is that a phrase?
 Now it is.)
 Fast-forward to two months in, when I was walking the aisles of Whole Foods with ease, no longer fearful that strangers were judging my cheese consumption.